meta-is-beta/horadric-helper/README.md

     // List of item's floavur text lines.
     // Eg: ["You are slow, foolish and ignorant.", "I am not."] flavourText?: String;

+    // List of item's gem description text lines
+    // Eg: ["Supports any skill that has a duration."] gemDescription?: String[];

+    // List of Divination Card's description text lines
+    // Eg: ["The Poet's blood is", "the Empire's ink."] divCardDescription?: String[];
   };
 };
 ```